PyramidTechnologies/escpos/font_cmds.rst

    :Default: ``n=0, n is base 10``
    :Notes:
        - Reserved values of ``n`` should not be used in your application
+       - Names with an asterisk (*) may require updated firmware

        +------+----------------------------------------------------+
        |  n   |  Font Code Page                                    |